DNS Lookup Tool: How to Query DNS Records for Any Domain

 What's the difference between public DNS and authoritative DNS?
 Public DNS resolvers (like Google 8.8.8.8) answer queries from users.
 Authoritative DNS servers hold the actual zone records.
 Our tool queries authoritative servers for the most accurate results.

 Can I look up DNS for internal/private domains?
 No — private DNS zones that aren't published to public DNS servers won't be visible.
-Use local command-line tools (nslookup, dig) for internal DNS.
+Use local command-line tools (nslookup or dig) pointed at your internal resolver.

 Try it yourself with our free online tool: